FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

 ```

 ## customizing serialization of response dtos
-the response serialization process can be overridden by specifying a function that returns a `Task` object. you should set the content-type on the http response object and write directly to the response body stream. do note that this function will be used to serialize all outgoing responses. it is currently not possible to specify a serialization function per endpoint.
+the response serialization process can be overridden by specifying a function that returns a `Task` object. you should set the content-type on the http response object and write directly to the response body stream. do note that this function will be used to serialize all outgoing responses where a json body is required. it is currently not possible to specify a serialization function per endpoint.

 the parameters supplied to the function are as follows: